-Capturing a respondent’s ethnicity or race is another common demographic question.
+Capturing a respondent’s ethnicity or race is another common demographic inquiry.
 A person’s ethnicity or culture may influence his/her responses to survey questions.

-Questions about the household composition, including marital status, are often important to survey researchers.
-Respondents who are married may respond to questions differently than those who are separated or divorced.
+Inquiries about the household composition, including marital status, are often important to survey researchers.
+Respondents who are married may respond to inquiries differently than those who are separated or divorced.

 Asking a respondent what their highest level of education completed is often found on surveys.
 Respondents who completed a four-year degree at a college or university may answer questions differently than those whose education ended in high school.